sergioherranzm/parkisi/README.md

 Due to the short time available for the development some functionalities have been cut and postponed for future developments:

 - Filter for all list
+- Global map of parkings
+- Upload images for parking/user profile (Amazon S3)
 - User deletion
-- Enhacement of map navigation
 - Design and art work

 ## Acknowledgements <a name = "acknowledgement"></a>